paul-heyse/Medical_KG_rev/docs/operations/legacy_embedding_decommission.md

 - `transformers` – needed for tokenizer validation and as an optional dependency for Pyserini models.
 Version is pinned to `>=4.38.0` for Qwen3 compatibility.
-- `faiss-gpu` – replaces bespoke vector search code.
+- `faiss-cpu` – replaces bespoke vector search code.
 - `pyserini` – replaces SPLADE Python wrapper.

 ## 2. Test Inventory (Task 1.1.3)